alchemz/Parallelize_Game_of_Life_using_MPI/README.md

 sqsub -q mpi -n NCPUS -o output.log -r TIME -mpp RAM ./prog.exe
 - eg. sqsub -q mpi -n 4 -o out.log -r 5m -mpp 200M ./helloworld.exe

+For openmpi,

+$ module load gcc openmpi

+Intel MPI,

+$ module load intel impi

+MPICH,

+$module load gcc mpich

+(you can swap out the gcc compiler for pgi in the above module load commands).

+You can also view all the available modules using the command "module spider".
+Please let me know if this takes care of your issue and if you have any additional questions.
 ## Tutorial
 https://www.youtube.com/watch?v=RoQJNx5npF4&list=PL1OsyWvZNuL7OUtmLRAepuIlTHCt8FATk
 http://extremecomputingtraining.anl.gov/files/2015/03/mlife-code-jul30-830.pdf